yohhoy/yamc/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/omke97drkdcmntfh/branch/master?svg=true)](https://ci.appveyor.com/project/yohhoy/yamc/branch/master)

 C++ mutex (mutual exclusion primitive for multi-threading) collections.
-This is header-only, cross-platform, no external dependency C++ library.
+This is header-only, cross-platform, no external dependency C++11 library.
-A compiler which support C++11 are required.

-CI building and unit-testing with C++ compilers:
-- Linux/G++ 5.4
-- Linux/Clang 3.7
-- OSX/Clang (Xcode 8.2)
-- Windows/MSVC 14.0 (Visual Studio 2015)

 "yamc" is an acronym for Yet Another (or Yohhoy's Ad-hoc) Mutex Collections ;)

 # Description
+This library includes:
+- Spinlock mutex, support configurable backoff algorithm.
+- Shared mutex for readers-writer locking in C++11, support reader-prefer/writer-prefer scheduling.
+- Checked mutex for debugging, compatible with requirements in C++11/14/17 Standard.
+- Fair mutex and phase-fair shared mutex, which prevent from starvation.
+- `shared_lock<Mutex>` utility in C++11, whcih is defined in C++14 or later.

 ## Example
 All mutex types in this library are compatible with corresponding mutex types in C++ Standard Library.
 The following toy example use spinlock mutex (`yamc::spin_ttas::mutex`) and scoped locking by [`std::lock_guard<>`][std_lockguard].